Q: How can I assist my student with her or his career choices and concerns?

 Q: What can my student do with a liberal arts degree?

 In a survey of 2016 College of Arts & Sciences graduates, industries for employment include advertising/public relations, education, consulting services, healthcare, and politics.
 Choice of a major, however, is only one factor in determining future job prospects and career path.
-Your student’s grades, the electives they choose, and the skills they acquire through general liberal arts coursework often tells employers more about what they have to offer than a major does.
+Your student’s grades, the electives they choose, and the skills they acquire through general liberal arts coursework often tell employers more about what they have to offer than a major does.
 Furthermore, other factors such as energy and enthusiasm, goals, experiences (jobs, extracurricular activities, volunteer work, internships, externships), and demonstrated interest in a career field play a large part in determining an employer's response to the job-seeker.